Tips on How to Rent a Dumpster

-The cost to rent a dumpster depends primarily on landfill fees in your area, the size of the container you need, and the dumpster company you select.
+The cost of renting a dumpster varys widely based on your location.
+What you pay depends primarily on landfill fees in your area, the size of the container you need, and the dumpster company you select.
 Most companies quote one flat rate for delivery, pickup, and disposal (though some add delivery charges in separately).
 The rental rate is usually for a standard period of time (for example... up to 7 days) and includes a certain amount of weight (for example... up to 3 tons).

 When comparing dumpster rental prices between two companies:

 - Compare apples to apples (or 20 yard dumpsters to other 20 yard dumpsters... dumpster size can have a big impact on price).